sherlynkek/vttp5_sdf_day04w/README.md

 This will start the server; the server will now listen on port 12345 (TCP). cookie_file.txt is a file containing a list of 'cookies'.
 This is a text file.
 The server will randomly return one cookie from this file.

 ## Task 2
 Write a seperate class, *Cookie*, to manage the cookie file.
-All interactions with cookie should g othrough an instance of this class.
+All interactions with cookie should go through an instance of this class.
 Examples of interaction include open and closing the cookie file and randomly return a cookie text.

 ## Task 3
-Write a fortune cookie client whar will make a request to a fortune cookie server to get a cookie.
+Write a fortune cookie client what will make a request to a fortune cookie server to get a cookie.
 The client is started as follows

     java -cp fortunecookie.jar fc.Client locahost : 12345